VentureCraft/revisionable/readme.md

 [![Downloads](https://img.shields.io/packagist/dt/venturecraft/revisionable.svg?style=flat-square)](https://packagist.org/packages/venturecraft/revisionable)
 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://tldrlegal.com/license/mit-license)

 Wouldn't it be nice to have a revision history for any model in your project, without having to do any work for it.
-By simply extending revisionable from your model, you can instantly have just that, and be able to display a history similar to this:
+By simply adding the `RevisionableTrait` Trait to your model, you can instantly have just that, and be able to display a history similar to this:

 * Chris changed title from 'Something' to 'Something else'
 * Chris changed category from 'News' to 'Breaking news'